Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 Open the project in your IDE (like Visual Studio) to configure the code.

-> In the steps below, "ClientID" is the same as "Application ID" or "AppId".
+> In the steps below, "clientID" is the same as "Application ID" or "AppId".

 1. Open the `TodoListSPA\src\app\app-config.json` file
 1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the `TodoListSPA` application copied from the Azure portal.